golmschenk/eesunhong/docs/source/developer_guides/guide_for_fortran_developers.md

 ## Setting up the developer environment

-The only prerequisites before these steps are that you have git installed (which is included on many systems by default) and some version of Conda installed.
+The only prerequisites before these steps are that you have git installed (which is included on many systems by default) and some version of Conda installed (e.g., [Miniforge](https://github.com/conda-forge/miniforge)).

 1. Clone the repository and enter the cloned project directory.